kionayq/project3-1/readme.md

   - __Clean And Readable Code__.
 The instructor should be able to read and follow your code easily.
 Maintain clean and readable code including: consistent indentation, code commenting and use of proper and consistent naming conventions.

   - __Object Oriented and/or Functional__.
-Implement function closures, keep code modular, maintain a separation of concerns, only put code on the global scope when absolutely necessary, use prototypical inheritance.
+Implement function closures, keep code modular, maintain a separation of concerns, only put code on the global scope when absolutely necessary, use prototypical or class inheritance.

 ---